gmp26/sources/lines/n.md

 ````
 id: n
-title: Number
+title: Numbers and Algorithms
 colour: '#17becf'
 ````

-The Number Line
+The Numbers and Algorithms Line
 ================

 Intro text